SuperOfficeDocs/superoffice-docs/docs/webtools/debug.md

 # Debugging Web Tools

-The Tray App Web Extension depends on a constant connection to the CRM Server to work properly.
+The Web Extension depends on a constant connection to the CRM Server to work properly.
 If you are having connectivity issues, there are a few things you may do to troubleshoot.

 ## Open the WebTools Connectivity diagnostics page